MAIF/shapash/docs/overview.rst

     app = xpl.run_app()

-Watch the tutorial part of this for more details
+Watch the tutorial part of this documentation for more details